christophermarek/Banguins/README.md

 ## Project for BuildQuest

-Av overview of the projevt can be found at: https://showcase.ethglobal.com/buildquest/banguins-tcg-7k6mh
+Av overview of the project can be found at: https://showcase.ethglobal.com/buildquest/banguins-tcg-7k6mh

 The app can be found on https://banguins.netlify.app